Paratriathlon

 • Submit a Virtual Combine

-Any top performing athlete interested in pursuing elite development and attending a Paratriathlon Talent ID camp should submit a Virtual Combine, which will include your best 200m swim time trial, and 1k run time trial.
-If you haven’t competed in Paratriathlon before, we also consider strong cyclists, swimmers, or runners in at least (2) of the disciplines.
+Top-performing athletes interested in pursuing elite development and attending a Paratriathlon Talent ID Camp should submit a Virtual Combine, which includes their best 200m swim time trial and 1K run time trial.
+Athletes who have not yet competed in paratriathlon are also encouraged to apply; those with strong performances in at least two disciplines (swimming, cycling, or running) will be considered.

 Submit Your Virtual Combine, opens in a new tab